Economic and Political Overview

 Executive Power

-Executive power is exercised by the government.
+The executive power is exercised by the government.
 The President of Botswana is both chief of state and head of government, as well as the commander-in-chief of the armed forces.
-The president is elected indirectly by the National Assembly for a 5-year term (eligible for a second - and final - term).
+The president is elected indirectly by the National Assembly for a 5-year term (eligible for a second and final-term).
 The vice-president is appointed by the president; however, the appointment is subject to endorsement by the National Assembly.

 Legislative Power

-Legislative power is vested both in the government and the National Assembly.
-The unicameral Parliament has 65 members, 57 of which are directly elected in single-seat constituencies by a first-past-the-post vote.
-Six members are nominated by the president and are elected indirectly by simple majority vote by the rest of the National Assembly, while the remaining two (the President and the Attorney General) are ex officio members of parliament.
+The legislative power is vested both in the government and the National Assembly.
+The unicameral Parliament has 63 members, 57 of which are directly elected in single-seat constituencies by a first-past-the-post vote.
+Four members are nominated by the president and are elected indirectly by a simple majority vote by the rest of the National Assembly, while the remaining two (the President and the Attorney General) are ex officio members of parliament.
 The National Assembly has an advisory body - Ntlo ya Dikgosi - formed of 35 members: 8 hereditary chiefs from Botswana's principal tribes, 22 indirectly elected by the chiefs, and 5 appointed by the president.
 The advisory body consults on issues regarding powers of chiefs, customary courts, customary law, tribal property, and constitutional amendments.

 Indicator of Freedom of the Press